Best Plate Carriers | Military, Law Enforcement, Budget

 The LBT 6094 is one of the most-used plate carriers in the Special Operations community, especially those in Tier 1 units such as DEVGRU and Delta.

-As an assaulter on one of these teams though, there is probably no better piece of gear than the LBT 6094 plate carrier.
+As an assaulter on one of these teams, though, the LBT 6094 plate carrier is probably the best piece of gear.

 Best Plate Carrier: LBT Modular Plate Carrier